-As partners with families, caregivers and guardians in Catholic education and open to God's presence, St. Mary's School Swan Hill pursues fullness of life for all its children and young people and the school community to ensure the care, safety, wellbeing, and protection of its students.
-Together in God's love, St. Mary's School Swan Hill will empower children and young people to encounter the future with respect, courage and kindness, enriched by life-giving relationships and inspired to bring the Gospel to life.
+As partners with families, caregivers and guardians in Catholic education and open to God's presence, St Mary's pursues fullness of life for all its children and young people and the school community to ensure the care, safety, wellbeing, and protection of its students.
+Together in God's love, St Mary's Primary School Swan Hill will empower children and young people to encounter the future with respect, courage and kindness, enriched by life-giving relationships and inspired to bring the Gospel to life.

-The care, safety and wellbeing of children and young people is a central and fundamental responsibility of St. Mary's School Swan Hill.
-(CECV Commitment Statement to Child Safety).
+The care, safety and wellbeing of children and young people is a central and fundamental responsibility of St Mary's Primary School.
+(VCEA Statement of Commitment to Child Safety)